-If you want to challenge yourself more than in challenge #1, go for this one! $2 sounds as little money, but it adds up over time.
+If you want to challenge yourself more than in challenge #1, go for this one! $2 sounds like little money, but it adds up over time.

 This challenge means that you need to stretch yourself more towards the end of the challenge.
 You can prove to yourself that you are able to save money.
 You are great with money!